-If you're a landlord you can provide a healthy, comfortable home and maintain and increase the value of your property.
+Provide a healthy, comfortable home for your tenants, and maintain and increase the value of your property.

-Ceiling and underfloor insulation is important for the health and comfort of your tenants but it also helps protect your investment.
 Insulation helps reduce humidity levels, reducing the risk of damage to the property from mould and damp.
-Insulation is also becoming an important factor in people’s decisions about whether to rent or purchase a property – and tenants are more likely to stay in a warm, dry house.
+It is also becoming an important factor in people’s decisions about whether to rent or purchase a property – and tenants are more likely to stay longer in a warm, dry house.

-You can check the insulation yourself, or get a professional to come and have a look for you.
+You can check the insulation yourself, or get a professional to check for you.

 Types of insulation

-We recommend using insulation accepted for use under the Government’s Warm Up New Zealand programmes - these products have been tested by BRANZ.
+We recommend using insulation accepted for use under the Government’s Warmer Kiwi Homes programme - these products have been tested by BRANZ.